Programmes

 A two-step process is put in place to determine your suitability for the programme:

-1. Submit your statement of purpose based on the requirements outlined below.
+1. Submit your Statement of Purpose based on the requirements outlined below.

 2. Attend an interview upon meeting the requirements.